 A hernia occurs when an organ or fatty tissue squeezes through a weak spot in a surrounding muscle or connective tissue (fascia).
 Hernias are most common in the abdomen, but they can also occur in other areas of the body.
 Common types of hernias include inguinal (inner groin), incisional (at the site of a previous surgical incision), femoral (outer groin), umbilical (belly button), and hiatal (upper stomach).

 The scientific foundation of hernia development lies in the biomechanics of the abdominal wall and the factors that compromise its integrity.
 The abdominal wall is a complex structure composed of layers of muscle and fascia that provide support and protection for the abdominal organs.
-When these layers weaken or develop defects, intra-abdominal pressure can cause the protrusion of tissue, leading to a hernia.
+Even so, when these layers weaken or develop defects, intra-abdominal pressure can cause the protrusion of tissue, leading to a hernia.
 Factors that contribute to this weakening include congenital defects, age-related degeneration, injury, surgery, and lifestyle factors such as obesity and smoking.

 Essential concepts related to hernia recurrence include understanding the different types of mesh used in hernia repair.
 Meshes can be made from various materials, including polypropylene, polyester, and expanded polytetrafluoroethylene (ePTFE), each with its own properties in terms of biocompatibility, strength, and flexibility.
-The choice of mesh depends on the location and size of the hernia, as well as the patient's individual characteristics.
+Because of that, the choice of mesh depends on the location and size of the hernia, as well as the patient's individual characteristics.
 Another important concept is the surgical technique used for mesh placement, which can be open or laparoscopic.
 Each approach has its own advantages and disadvantages in terms of recovery time, pain, and recurrence risk.

 Trends and Latest Developments